MelHer/Tablut/README.md

 ### Tablut:
 - This directory holds the C# solution that contains two projects:
     - Setup_Tablut: this one creates the installer
     - Tablut: it is the main project containing the game.
-To launch the software from the solution file, download mysql connector and   reference it.
+Since I placed the library in the bin folder, Git ignored it.
+To launch the solution without error, juste reference MySQL.data.dll in the "Tablut" folder.
+To do so, in Visual Studio, on the tool bar, click "Project" and then "Add reference".

 ### .SQL files:
 - MHG_DB_Tablut.sql is the main sql files.
 He is provided when the game is installed using the .msi.